Saturday, 19 December 2020

 • Herod the Great: king until his death, in either 4 BCE or 1 BCE.

-• Herod Archelaus: tetrarch of Judaea, but not Galilee, from Herod the Great’s death until being ousted by the Romans in 6 CE.
+• Archelaus: tetrarch of Judaea, but not Galilee, from Herod the Great’s death until being ousted by the Romans in 6 CE.

 • Quirinius: Roman governor from 6 CE onwards, when the entire region became part of the province of Syria.